dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **exists** - a boolean value indicating if the GS has a user with one or more of the provided identifiers in the Request user.identifiers object {{RequestUserObject}}

+### "authorizations" Object {#ResponseAuthorizationsObject}

+The authorizations object MUST contain either an authorization response object {{ResponseAuthorizationObject}}, or a key / value pair for each key in the Grant Request "authorizations" object{{AuthorizationsObject}}, and the value is an authorization response object {{ResponseAuthorizationObject}}.

-### "authorization" Object {#ResponseAuthorizationObject}
+### Authorization response Object {#ResponseAuthorizationObject}

-The authorization object MUST contain only a "uri" attribute or the following from Authorization JSON {{AuthorizationJSON}}:
+The authorization response object MUST contain only a "uri" attribute or the following from Authorization JSON {{AuthorizationJSON}}:

 + mechanism
 + token